 - Aid discoverability: The meaning of API discovery depends on the context in which it is used.
 When external users are looking for APIs to augment the functionality of their application, they may use search engines or API listings to identify the relevant APIs.
 An optimized developer portal can make your APIs ‘discoverable’ by external users or developers.
 Additionally, a comprehensive search engine within the developer portal can help external and internal users refine their search and find the most relevant APIs.

-- Create awareness: A developer portal helps to create awareness about API capabilities and its benefits to the developers and business users.
+- Create awareness: A developer portal helps to create awareness about API capabilities and their benefits to the developers and business users.
 A developer portal acts as a central repository for documentation and reference guides.
 This enables developers and business users to make informed decisions about the utility and applicability of APIs for their use cases.

-- Enables software exploration: After an initial assessment and selection, developers would like to experiment by integrating APIs with their application.
+- Enables software exploration: After an initial assessment and selection, developers would like to experiment by integrating APIs with their applications.
 A developer portal offers trial logins to allow developers to test APIs in a development or staging environment, often called a ‘sandbox’.

-- Promote user engagement: A well-built developer portal facilitate collaboration between API teams and developer communities.
+- Promote user engagement: A well-built developer portal facilitates collaboration between API teams and developer communities.
 The social features in the developer platforms encourage sharing of ideas that will help you to enhance and evolve APIs.

 Best practices to build a developer-friendly API portal

 - Intuitive UI/UX: Optimizing the developer experience on the portal is often neglected, and is a root cause for low adoption.
 You need to have a user-friendly intuitive interface for your developer portal.
 The developers have certain expectations of portal design and functionality based on industry standards, which you should incorporate for your portal.